nehal-panchal/JavaSolvedExample/README.md

 Question 2 → q2.java
 So, to see the answer of any question, open the file with the same number.

-# Que 1 - Write basic Hello words java program.
+# Que 1 - Write basic Hello words java program.  (this is just example)